strimzi/strimzi.github.io/_posts/2019-10-14-improving-prometheus-metrics.md

 [![Kafka dashboard]({{ "/assets/2019-10-14-kafka-dashboard.png" }})](/assets/2019-10-14-kafka-dashboard.png)

-To enable the JMX Exporter in Strimzi, you have to specify the `metrics` section in the Strimzi custom resources.
+To enable the JMX Exporter in Strimzi, you have to specify the `metrics` section in the Strimzi `Kafka`, `KafkaConnect` and `KafkaConnectS2I` custom resources.
 This section configures the JMX exporter and tells it how the JMX metrics should be converted to the Prometheus metrics.
 There are different ways to configure the JMX Exporter.
 And while you are of course free to configure it according to your needs, it is important to follow our configuration if you want to use our dashboards and alerting rules.